10 Questions To Ask While you Hire for Project Management Roles

 Senior executives and HR managers recognize project management as indispensable to business success.
 They know that skilled and credentialed Project Managers are among their most valuable resources.
-The Project Management Institute report that US$122 million is wasted for every US$1 billion invested due to poor project performance.
+The Project Management Institute reports that in the U.S. over $122 million is wasted for every $1 billion invested due to poor project performance.

 But when it comes to hiring qualified Project Managers, things get a little tricky.
 Having worked at senior management levels for several global organizations, I have often been on the recruitment panel for project management positions.
 I found it valuable to review each candidate in a number of ways.
 Will this person fit into the culture of the organization?
 Will this person get along with other team members and lead them effectively?
 Will this person deliver on the project goals on time?